Handling and storage of liquid nitrogen

 4. Risk management & safe work practices

-Risk assessments must be completed by each department/school/centre where LN2 is handled and stored using the Risk management program (pdf 385kb), the information detailed in the Material Safety Data Sheet (MSDS) and that which is detailed below.
+Risk assessments must be completed by each area where LN2 is handled and stored using the information detailed in the Safety Data Sheet (SDS) and that which is detailed below.
 It is important to consider the task being performed and the quantities of LN2 used in order to select the most appropriate control measures.
 Safe work instructions must then be developed and control measures implemented and followed.

 The control measures required in facilities used for using and/or storing LN2 differ depending on the lowest likely oxygen level.